 If you have a court order for child support and the parent is refusing to pay, you have the right to seek enforcement of your court orders.
 Unpaid support continues to accrue, with interest.
 These unpaid amounts are called arrears.
 Failure to pay child support can have consequences, including suspension of a driver’s license, wage garnishments, or tax interceptions.

-If you need assistance collecting unpaid child support, contact our office for a free consultation at (916) 631-1996.
+If you need assistance collecting unpaid child support, contact our office for a reduced fee consultation at (916) 631-1996.